trevorprater/wholikes/README.md

 Funny story, this rudimentary piece of software yielded my most popular creation on Dec 25, 2015, resulting in millions of views from people around the globe.
 Please do not use this code to judge my skills, instead, enjoy the art for what it is.

-It is worth noting that the nodes with no connections represent 75,000 fake instagram followers that I created before generating this image.
+It is worth noting that the nodes with no connections represent 75,000 fake instagram accounts that I created before generating this image.

 ---